jgteam/secureTokenDemo/README.md

 The GUI-App is used to show how the data can be stored and retrieved securely.

 The CLI-App is used to simulate 'a different' application that stored sensitive data securely.
-The GUI-App will be able to retrieve the not owned data from the CLI-App, after additional authentication by the user, and show it in the GUI.
+The GUI-App will be able to retrieve the not owned data from the CLI-App.
+This shows that saved credentials can be shared between different applications.

 ## Getting Started